 Canadian marital credit.
-In addition to the unified credit, a nonrefundable marital credit may be allowed if all applicable elections are made.
+In addition to the unified credit, a nonrefundable marital credit may be allowed if the executor elects this treaty benefit and waives the benefit of any estate tax marital deduction allowable under U.S. law.
 The credit amount is generally limited to the lesser of:

-- · The unified credit allowed to the estate (before reduction for any gift tax unified credit) or - The amount of estate tax that would otherwise be imposed by the United States on the transfer of qualifying property to the surviving spouse.
+- The unified credit allowed to the estate (before reduction for any gift tax unified credit) or - The amount of estate tax that would otherwise be imposed by the United States on the transfer of qualifying property to the surviving spouse.

-See the Canadian income tax treaty protocol for details on computing the credit.
+See the 1995 Canadian income tax treaty protocol for details on computing the credit.
 Also, attach a computation of the credit and on the dotted line to the left of the line 9 entry, write "Canadian marital credit."